 why historical narrative is therefore such a powerful tool to help families understand and master those emotions.

-So in bringing this wonderful conference to a close, I thought I'd to share what I’ve learned from my client work about why this is so—the impact of historical narrative—and then offer some practical advice for family firms who might be contemplating such a project.
+So in bringing this wonderful conference to a close, I want to share what I’ve learned from my clients about why this is so—the impact of historical narrative—and then offer some practical advice for family firms who might be contemplating such a project.

 EMOTIONS: CHALLENGE AND STRENGTH